RaphaelBijaoui/NumericalMethods/README.md

 - **SOR.m:** a more computationally efficient solution of Laplace's equation using Successive Over-Relaxation (SOR.m)

 ## Final Comments
-For a more in-depth analysis of these numerical methods, have a look at ProjectReport.pdf, which details our findings along this exciting project for ELEC95018 Mathematics 2C: Numerical Analysis, completed alongside George Chen, Archibald Crichton, Karl K Melaimi, Samuel Sim, and Stacey Wu.
+For a more in-depth analysis of these numerical methods, have a look at ProjectReport.pdf, which details our findings along this exciting project defined in spec.pdf for ELEC95018 Mathematics 2C: Numerical Analysis, completed alongside George Chen, Archibald Crichton, Karl K Melaimi, Samuel Sim, and Stacey Wu.

 ----------------------------------------------------------------------------------------------------------------------------